kajfik/ADAnswers-Bot/README.md

 # ADAnswers-Bot
+## Commands
+You may be looking for the commands list site.
+If so, go [here](https://earthernsence.github.io/ADAnswers-Bot/docs/)!
 ## Welcome
 Hello!
 Welcome to the ADAnswersBot codebase.
 You may have noticed that the code is terrible.
 This is fine, because the bot works.
 However, here are some guidelines for contributing and how to contribute.